ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: An Open-Ended Learning Perspective on Ad Hoc Teamwork

-Without knowing $\Pieval$ to optimize $\text{CR}(\psieval, \Pieval, \piego)$, we instead take inspiration from approaches in UED~\cite{wang2020enhanced, dennis_emergent_2020}, and propose optimizing $\piego$ to minimize the \textit{worst-case regret} that could be induced by any teammate policy $\pi^{-i}$:
+Without knowing $\Pieval$ to optimize $\text{CR}(\psieval, \Pieval, \piego)$, we instead take inspiration from approaches in UED~\citep{wang2020enhanced, dennis_emergent_2020}, and propose optimizing $\piego$ to minimize the \textit{worst-case regret} that could be induced by any teammate policy $\pi^{-i}$:

-where we re-emphasize that $\Pi^{-i}$ denotes the set of all competent and non-adversarial~\cite{stone2010ad} joint teammate policies.
-Limiting the considered joint policies is important since teams that always perform poorly against any good-faith $\pi^{\text{ego}}$ are unlikely to be encountered in coordination scenarios and may induce unnecessary learning challenges for RL-based AHT learning algorithms.
+where we re-emphasize that $\Pi^{-i}$ denotes the set of all competent and non-adversarial~\citep{stone2010ad} joint teammate policies.
+Limiting the considered joint policies is important, as teams that consistently perform poorly against any $\pi^{\text{ego}}$ are unlikely to be encountered in coordination scenarios and may introduce unnecessary learning challenges for RL-based AHT learning algorithms.

 Finding $\piego$ that achieves zero worst-case regret is equivalent to finding an ego agent that achieves the best-response return with any joint teammate policy $\pi^{-i}$.
-If such a $\piego$ exists, then this AHT agent would maximize Eq.~\ref{eq:ObjPOAHT} for any $\psi^{\text{eval}}$ and $\Pi^{\text{eval}}$---however, existence is not guaranteed~\citep{loftin2022impossibility}.
+If such a $\piego$ exists, then this AHT agent would maximize Eq.~\ref{eq:ObjPOAHT} for any $\psi^{\text{eval}}$ and $\Pi^{\text{eval}}$.
+However, its existence is not guaranteed~\citep{loftin2022impossibility}.
 In practice, we are content with \textit{minimizing} the worst-case regret.
-While minimizing worst-case regret still applies to AHT problems with more than one teammate at a time, note that we limit our method for optimizing Eq.~\ref{eq:minimax_regret_game} and our experiments to two-player, fully observable AHT games.
+While minimizing worst-case regret still applies to AHT problems with more than one teammate, we limit our method for optimizing Eq.~\ref{eq:minimax_regret_game} and our experiments to two-player, fully observable AHT games.

 Algorithm~\ref{alg:OpenEndedFramework} in the Appendix outlines a framework to train a $\piego$ that minimizes worst-case regret.
-The algorithm resembles coordinate ascent algorithms~\cite{d1959convex}, which alternate between optimizing for $\pi^{-i}$ and $\piego$ for $T$ iterations, while assuming the other is fixed.
+The algorithm resembles coordinate ascent algorithms~\citep{d1959convex}, which alternate between optimizing for $\pi^{-i}$ and $\piego$ for $T$ iterations, while assuming the other is fixed.
 We call a phase where we fix $\piego$ and update $\pi^{-i}$ to maximize the ego agent's regret, the \textit{teammate generation phase}.
 Meanwhile, assuming that $\pi^{-i}$ is fixed, the \textit{ego agent update phase} updates $\piego$ to minimize regret.
 This optimization algorithm is an open-ended training method that continually generates novel teammate policies whose interaction with the ego agent provides the learning experience to improve $\piego$.
 Next, we detail the learning process during these two phases.